TracyGJG/utilities/docs/ancillaries.md

 ### Parameters

-- data - the data to be send as the body of the fetch request (not stringified).
+- data: the data to be send as the body of the fetch request (not stringified).
-- headers - optional object containing header properties.
+- headers: optional object containing header properties.

 ### Return Value